Many people are confused to see a price increase on their insurance renewal. There’s always a reason when an insurance policy rate increases.

 Reason #1 – Insurance Goes Up When They Simply Increase The Price Of Insurance

 File and use is exactly what it sounds like – the insurance company raises the rates, files the new rates with the state, and uses them while they’re under review.
-That review is often a lengthy process, because insurance rate filings are complex documents.
+That review is often a lengthy process because insurance rate filings are complex documents.
 It’s possible the state could deny the increase after the fact, resulting in a refund for some people.

-We can think of one company whose underwriting standards in some states mandate that the insured must be over 25 years old.
-In states where they’re not able to do that, however, that company simply prices themselves out of the market because their rates are so high for that demographic.
+For example, a company may have underwriting standards that mandate an insured must be over 25 years old.
+In the states where they’re unable to mandate this age requirement, the company can simply price themselves out of the market with extremely high rates for this age demographic.
 Either way, they’ve accomplished the goal of choosing the type of business they want to write.
-You also can choose not to do business with them, if they use tactics like that.
+If a company chooses to use tactics like this, you can choose not to do business with them.

 It’s very rare for a car insurance carrier to go to the state and ask permission to drop their rates.
-These rate adjustments are used to offset increase loss costs across the population, inflation, and lower than expected return on investments So, if the cost of your policy goes up for no reason this might be one of the reasons.
+These rate adjustments are used to offset increased loss costs across the population, inflation, and lower than expected return on investments So, if the cost of your policy goes up for no reason, this might be one of the reasons.
 It could well be a function of the general climate of risk, increased costs of doing business, or the new Mercedes the CEO is driving.
 We jest, of course, about the Mercedes.

-Recently, the state of Texas shut down several carriers that didn’t have sufficient reserve to pay claims.
+Recently, the state of Texas shut down several carriers that didn’t have sufficient reserve funds to pay claims.
 Santa Fe insurance is an example of one.
-The state took control of the company and paid claims from prior to the effective date of receivership.
-Obviously, that’s a bad thing and one that insurance companies want to avoid.
-Raising rates is one way to increase those reserves, in order to ensure the future financial stability of the carrier.
+The state took control of the company and paid outstanding past claims up to the effective date of receivership.
+Obviously, this situation is less than desirable, and one that insurance companies want to avoid at all costs.
+Raising rates is one way to increase those reserves, in order to ensure a carrier’s future financial stability.

 Reason #3 – Insurance Goes Up If You Have A Change In Your Credit

 Another reason car insurance can go up for no apparent reason is when the named insured has had a change in their credit.
 Insurance scores are used by many carriers to rate policies.
-This is a number derived from the insured’s credit, and which is allegedly predictive of how risky a driver or homeowner is.
-There is some debate surrounding the use of these scores, and three states do not permit their use in rating or underwriting.
-For those in the other forty-seven states, it’s a fact of life that your credit will impact the price of you car insurance.
+This is a number derived from the insured’s credit, and which is allegedly predictive of how risky a driver (or homeowner) is.
+There is some debate surrounding the use of these scores, and only three states do not allow insurance scores to be used in rating or underwriting.
+For those in the other forty-seven states, it’s a fact of life that your credit will impact the price of your car insurance.
 There are a very limited number of states where re-scoring at renewal is prohibited unless the insured requests it, but chances are good that you don’t live in one and the re-scoring is automatic.